Why should I take a childbirth education class?

 You could take classes at your hospital, which will focus on exactly what you can expect for maternity care there, and will cover basics of non-drug coping techniques.
 Or you might choose an independent class, which covers the basics of the hospital experience, with more class time on coping techniques and on how to make informed choices about your maternity care options.

 Classes may be one long session, multiple Saturday mornings, or multiple weeknights.
-Generally, you will understand and remember the information better if choose several short sessions than if you choose one long marathon session.
+Although it might seem simpler to fit a one-day class into your schedule, I don’t think they’re the best choice.
+Generally, you will understand and remember the information better if choose several short sessions than if you choose one long marathon day.

 Look for an instructor who is knowledgeable about current local practices, who uses a wide variety of techniques to help you learn and retain information, and whose philosophy is similar to your own.
 Learn more about options for birth classes.